CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LabIntro1.md

 # AZ-104: Microsoft Azure Administrator Workshop

-Welcome to your AZ-104: Microsoft Azure Administrator workshop!
-We've prepared a seamless environment for you to explore and learn Azure Services.
-Let's begin by making the most of this experience.

 # Getting Started with the Lab

 Welcome to your AZ-104: Microsoft Azure Administrator  workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience: